nishantjr/fuzzing-with-k/doc/report.md

 There are a number of improvements that need to be made for this.

 Currently, the initial program state must be written in "Kore" -- an internal language used by various \K{} tools to communicate.
-Ideally, we would be able to write this intial state directly using the programming language's syntax, or \K{}'s syntax for writing semantic rules.
+Ideally, we would be able to write this initial state directly using the programming language's syntax, or \K{}'s syntax for writing semantic rules.

-In its current incarnation, the prototype also requires manaul changes to the language semantics to provide instrumentation.
+In its current incarnation, the prototype also requires manual changes to the language semantics to provide instrumentation.
 This step can be automated, so that we can use any existing language definition unchanged.

 While conceptually simple, these are important changes that need to be made to the tooling for this fuzzer to be useful to a general audience.